micropython/micropython/docs/pyboard/tutorial/leds.rst

 So what does this code do?
 First we need some terminology.
 Python is an object-oriented language, almost everything in python is a *class* and when you create an instance of a class you get an *object*.
 Classes have *methods* associated to them.
 A method (also called a member function) is used to interact with or control the object.

 The first line of code creates an LED object which we have then called led.
 When we create the object, it takes a single parameter which must be between 1 and 4, corresponding to the 4 LEDs on the board.
 The pyb.LED class has three important member functions that we will use: on(), off() and toggle().
-The other function that we use is pyb.delay() this simply waits for a given time in miliseconds.
+The other function that we use is pyb.delay() this simply waits for a given time in milliseconds.
 Once we have created the LED object, the statement while True: creates an infinite loop which toggles the led between on and off and waits for 1 second.

 **Exercise: Try changing the time between toggling the led and turning on a different LED.**